Austin-For-Everyone/Austin-For-Everone/index.md

 - Encourage housing for our new friends and neighbors over the storage of cars
 - Allow more people to live in areas with good access to transportation, parks, and services
 - Foster and sustain economically diverse neighborhoods
-- Provide access to the opportunities that our community provides.
-No matter who you are, what you do, where you're from, or how much money you make, or who got here first, there should be a home in our community for you.

 While we have ideas for how to achieve these goals, we are open to suggestions and are always looking to learn and discuss productively.